sieger1010/Sieger.tech/README.md

 # Technologies Used

+### Bootstrap 4
+It's so quick and easy to put together the layout and navigation.
+With Sass I can customize any part of it I want.
+This cuts front end development time way down.
+I'm really enjoying learning more and using it with this project.

 ### Sass
 I'm using node-sass combined with nodemon to auto-compile my sass everytime it changes and combined with the live server plugin in VSCode the page automatically refreshes whenever changes are made to the CSS, JS, or HTML of the site.
 The Sass files get compiled to a single minified css file in the /dist/css folder.